HUMAN RESOURCES ASSOCIATION OF EASTERN MAINE

 Vacancies occurring in the Board of Directors shall be filled for the unexpired term by vote of the majority of the Board of Directors.
 The appointed person shall hold office only until the completion of the normal term of office.

 Section X: Quorum

 A majority of the total Board membership shall constitute a quorum for the transaction of business.
 The act of majority of the Directors present at any meeting at which there is a quorum,, either in person or by conference call, shall be an act of the Board, except to the extent that applicable state law may require a greater number.
 In addition, the Board may act by unanimous written consent of all voting members.

 There shall be a Program Committee appointed by the President.
 Chaired by the Vice President, the duties of this Committee shall be to formulate and recommend to the membership various means by which the objectives of the Association as stated in Article II, may best be accomplished.
 This Committee shall also formulate and make recommendations to the Vice President regarding educational seminars, etc.

 The Board of Directors may appoint such other committees as it deems necessary or desirable with such powers as the Board of Directors may determine.
 The members of any such committee, who may but need not be members of the Board of Directors, shall hold office subject to the pleasure of the Board of Directors.
 Each such committee so appointed shall keep regular minutes of its proceedings and report the same to the Board of Directors upon request.

-In the event of the chapter’s dissolution, the remaining monies in the Treasury, after chapter expenses have been paid, will be contributed to an organization decided upon by the Board of Directors at the time of dissolution (e.g. the SHRM Foundation, a local student chapter, the State Council, an HR degree program, or other such organization or charity with purposes consistent with those of the Chapter).
+In the event of the Association’s dissolution, the remaining monies in the Treasury, after Association expenses have been paid, will be contributed to an organization decided upon by the Board of Directors at the time of dissolution (e.g. the SHRM Foundation, a local student Association, the State Council, an HR degree program, or other such organization or charity with purposes consistent with those of the Association).